flatironinstitute/figpack/docs/quickstart.md

 # Quick Start Guide

 This guide will help you get started with figpack quickly.
+For detailed documentation of the `show()` function and all its configuration options, see the [show() function reference](show_function.md).

 ## Basic Usage